flasnel-studio/periodia-privacy-policy/index.md

 **Important:** We use Google AdMob with production advertising ID to display relevant ads.
 All advertising data is handled according to Google's advertising policies and does not include your sensitive health information.

-## COPPA Compliance (Children Under 13)

-**Enhanced Protection for Children Under 13:**

-In compliance with the Children's Online Privacy Protection Act (COPPA) and the 2025 Rule Amendments:

-### Data Collection from Children Under 13
-- **No Intentional Collection:** We do not intentionally collect personal information from children under 13
-- **Age Verification:** Users must confirm they are 13+ during registration
-- **Parental Consent Required:** If we discover a user under 13, we require verified parental consent before data collection

-### Parental Rights and Controls
-If your child under 13 is using this app, parents have the right to:
-- **Review:** Request to see what personal information we have collected
-- **Delete:** Request deletion of your child's personal information
-- **Refuse Further Collection:** Refuse to allow further collection of your child's information
-- **Consent Options:** Choose to consent to collection/use without consenting to disclosure to third parties

-### Third-Party Data Sharing (Under 13 Users)
-Per 2025 COPPA amendments, we provide parents the option to:
-- Consent to collection and use of child's information for app functionality
-- Separately consent (or refuse) to disclosure to third parties
-- Understand which categories of third parties may receive information

-### Contact for Parental Requests
-For any COPPA-related requests regarding children under 13:
-- **Email:** flasnelstudio@gmail.com
-- **Subject:** "COPPA Parental Request - [Child's Username]"
-- **Required:** Verification of parental identity
-- **Response Time:** Within 30 days of verified request

-### Data Retention for Children Under 13
-- We retain children's personal information only as long as necessary for the purpose for which it was collected
-- Parents can request deletion at any time
-- We implement enhanced security measures for any data from users under 13

 ## Third-Party Services Integration